ashvardanian/StringZilla/README.md

 Assuming StringZilla is a header-only library you can use the full API in some translation units and gradually transition to safer restricted API in others.
 Bonus - all the bound checking is branchless, so it has a constant cost and won't hurt your branch predictor.

 ### Beyond the Standard Templates Library - Learning from Python

 Python is arguably the most popular programming language for data science.
 In part, that's due to the simplicity of its standard interfaces.
-StringZilla brings some of thet functionality to C++.
+StringZilla brings some of that functionality to C++.

 - Content checks: `isalnum`, `isalpha`, `isascii`, `isdigit`, `islower`, `isspace`, `isupper`.
 - Trimming character sets: `lstrip`, `rstrip`, `strip`.